rayaneRX/holbertonschool-AirBnB_clone/README.md

   - Only “simple” arguments can be updated: string, integer and float.
 You can assume nobody will try to update list of ids or datetime
 -------------------------------------------------------------------------------
 ### <p align=center>`8.
 First User`</p>
+Write a class User that inherits from BaseModel:

+- models/user.py
+- Public class attributes:
+  - email: string - empty string
+  - password: string - empty string
+  - first_name: string - empty string
+  - last_name: string - empty string
+  - Update FileStorage to manage correctly serialization and deserialization of User.

+Update your command interpreter (console.py) to allow show, create, destroy, update and all used with User.
 -------------------------------------------------------------------------------
 ### <p align=center>`9.
 More classes!`</p>
 Write all those classes that inherit from BaseModel: